-It’s true that an applicant tracking system (ATS) is an investment, but is it one that your company should make now or in the future?
-Since ATS companies may price their platforms and additional services differently, it may be challenging to tell at first glance which one is the best buy.
+It’s true that an applicant tracking system (ATS) is an investment, and you may be asking yourself, “how much does an ATS cost” and if it’s an investment that your company should make now or in the future?
+Since ATS companies may price their platforms and additional services differently, it may be challenging to tell at first glance how to measure ATS cost to benefit.
 Here’s a breakdown of the most common applicant tracking system pricing models, so you can better research what you get for your money.

 Pricing Model: Pay Per Recruiter

 Of all the ATS pricing models out there, the PPR (or pay per recruiter) method may be the most common.
 You’re charged based on how many hiring professionals or recruiters you have that will need to access the system.
 Each will need a login and user privileges, and some privileges may come at a higher price—depending on functionality.
 This pricing model is best for companies that keep a standard number of hiring managers or recruiters each month, as this helps maintain a steady, predictable budget.
 It’s also ideal for small teams who would need to access the ATS regularly.

 The cost: Expect to pay $60 to $100 per user each month that they need access to the system.
 There may be an additional setup or “activation” fee, as well.

 Pricing Model: Pay Per Employee

 Whether or not you hire more, this pricing model will charge you based on the number of people that work for your organization.
 Bigger companies (in theory) pay more than small ones, no matter the hiring frequency.
 The good news is that this model usually gives a bulk discount, so really big companies may pay less per employee than mid-sized companies.
 For that reason, this is a best buy for startups and small businesses with a handful of players or a company with more hiring professionals using the same ATS than the norm for its size.